Fascinating Facts About Small-Yellow-Birds You Should Know

 Palm warbler perched on branch with brown streaked back yellow underparts and rusty cap

-The Palm Warbler Is Well Known For Its Constant Tail-bobbing Behavior Which Sets It Apart From Most Other Warblers.
-With A Yellow Belly Chestnut Cap And Streaked Sides It’s A Common Sight During Migration Across Much Of North America.
-Unlike Some Other Warblers That Prefer Dense Foliage Palm Warblers Are Often Seen On The Ground Or In Low Shrubs.
-This Makes Them More Approachable And Easier To Observe Than Many Of Their Relatives.
+The Palm Warbler Is One Of The Most Distinctive Small Yellow Birds In North America Known For Its Constant Tail Bobbing Behavior That Instantly Sets It Apart.
+With A Bright Yellow Belly Chestnut Cap And Streaked Sides It Is A Familiar Sight During Migration Across Open Fields And Shrubby Areas.
+Unlike Many Other Warblers That Hide In Dense Foliage Palm Warblers Often Stay Close To The Ground Making Them Easier To Watch And Identify.
+Their Active Nature And Flashing Yellow Plumage Always Catch The Eye.

 Pine Warbler